chazzka/clanekforest/clanek.md

 Let *x* be regular observations and *y* false positive regular observations, figure x clearly shows that approx. 10% of observations are marked as anomalies.
 This is not unwanted behavior in the sense of outlier detection but is undesired in the sense of novelty detection.
 Consider our dataset to be presented novelty datapoints.
-Figure x shows the regular dataset
+Figure x shows the regular dataset enriched by novelty dataset.